Consumer Advisory Council By-laws

 Section 1: Executive Council

-Section 2: Project Review Committee
+Section 2: Nominating Committee

 ARTICLE IX.
 AMENDMENTS TO BY-LAW